Sociology

 Careers

 Employers love seeing sociology degrees on graduates’ CVs.
-Your broad range of research skills and experience, such as ability to collect and analyse data, will make you stand out too, making you an invaluable asset to any sector you choose to work in.
+Your broad range of research skills and experience, such as the ability to collect and analyse data, will make you stand out too, making you an invaluable asset to any sector you choose to work in.

 A sociology degree also highlights a founded understanding of social and cultural diversity and an awareness of issues around equality and discrimination.
 You’ll also be able to show creative approaches to organisational change.